Windsurf-Samples/windsurf-walkthrough/README.md

 ## Walkthrough Instructions

-### Step 1: Introductory Tutorials
+### Level 1: Introductory Tutorials

 Begin by following the guides in `script/[modality].md` to explore different ways of working with Windsurf.
-Each walkthrough is designed to showcase specific features and interaction patterns.
-It is recommended you open these files in Github instead of your IDE for readability
+While these files will be cloned to your local machine, it is recommended you open these files in Github for readability.

-### Step 2: Advanced Workshop
+### Level 2: Advanced Workshop

-After completing the introductory tutorials, proceed to the advanced workshop in `script/workshop/README.md`.
-This self-paced workshop provides open-ended challenges that encourage you to experiment with different approaches and combinations of Windsurf's capabilities.
+Once you've finished the introductory tutorials, you may proceed to the [Advanced Workshop](script/workshop/README.md).
+This self-guided section presents open-ended challenges designed to help you explore and combine Windsurf's features in practical scenarios.

 The advanced workshop will help you:
 - Apply what you've learned in practical scenarios